kaleidos-ventures/taiga/python/docs/tokens.md

 # `taiga.tokens` package

 The package `taiga.tokens` is used to define JWT tokens.
 It's based on the [JWT standard](https://jwt.io) and the library [djangorestframework-simplejwt](https://github.com/jazzband/djangorestframework-simplejwt) (version 4.7.1).
-But it has some modifications and new functionalities.
+But it has some modifications and new functionalities, for example: you can create tokens to associate with any ORM model, not just users, and you can create unique tokens per user.

 ## Token types: